PSYONIC Ability Hand

 Apptronik

-• Apollo Humanoid Robot: Ability Hand integration demonstrated at 2023 IEEE Robotics and Automation Conference
+• Apollo Humanoid Robot: Ability Hand integration demonstrated at 2023 IEEE Robotics and Automation Conference; Apollo officially launched November 2023

 • Exploring Ability Hand utilization in humanoid robot production lines

-• Apptronik history: Founded after collaboration with UT Austin roboticists on NASA DARPA Robotics Challenge
+• Apptronik history: Founded from UT Austin Human Centered Robotics Lab after NASA DARPA Robotics Challenge collaboration

 Research Product Release